lucidrains/memory-compressed-attention/README.md

 Implementation of the Self-Attention layer of the proposed <a href="https://arxiv.org/abs/1801.10198">Memory-Compressed Attention</a>, in Pytorch.
 This repository offers both the causal and non-causal variant, and will take care of the padding if the sequence length is not divisible by the compression ratio.

+The code also resolves an edge-case where the very first query have no keys to attend to in the auto-regressive scenario.
+The solution is to use null key/values, appended to the final compressed set, so that there is always at least 1 key for all queries to attend to.

 ## Install

 ```bash